-You should always read your home insurance policy to determine what kinds of property are subject to special limits like these, and compare those limit to the property that you actually own.
-Often, you’ll need to increase these sublimits of coverage (for additional cost) in order to ensure that you’re fully protected for the current, replacement cost of all of your personal property.
+You should always read your home insurance policy to determine what kinds of property are subject to special limits like these, and compare those limits to the property that you actually own.
+Often, you’ll need to increase these sublimits of coverage (for an additional cost) in order to ensure that you’re fully protected for the current, replacement cost of all of your personal property.

-At Square One, we only give you jewelry coverage if you want it.
-If you do have jewelry, we offer blanket coverage for the total amount you choose.
+At Square One, we only give you jewellery coverage if you want it.
+If you do have jewellery, we offer blanket coverage for the total amount you choose.
 Appraisals are not required, unless an individual item is valued over a specific limit.
 With Square One, you can choose exactly the amount of coverage that you need, eliminating unnecessary premium while ensuring that you don’t fall short in the event of a loss.